Faculty and Staff

 - University of Southern Mississippi

 Ph.D.
-Criminal Justice - Jackson State University
+Criminal Justice - Jacksonville State University

 M.S.
 Criminal Justice - University of Alabama, Birmingham